 A survivorship care plan is a complete record of your cancer history.
 It may include:

 - Details about treatment type — such as surgery, chemotherapy, radiation, transplantation, hormone therapy or others — with beginning and ending dates

 - Emotional effects you may experience and the support services available

 - Possible late and long-term effects of treatment and their symptoms

 - Recommended cancer screenings and other recommended testing and follow-up appointments

 - Wellness recommendations, including a healthy diet, exercise and smoking cessation information

-A survivorship care plan ensures you get the best possible health care as you go forward after treatment.
-It is helpful to give all your providers a copy of your plan so they are aware of treatments you have received, side effects and recommended follow-up care.
-It is also important for you to keep a copy for yourself so you have a personal record of your cancer care.
+A survivorship care plan ensures you get the best possible healthcare as you go forward after treatment.
+Giving your care team a copy of your plan is helpful so they are aware of treatments you received, side effects and recommended follow-up care.
+It's also important to keep a copy for yourself so you have a personal record of your cancer care.

-The survivorship care plan empowers you to use the tools you’ve been given as you move forward and successfully transition to life after cancer treatment.
-There are additional resources, as well, and it is a good idea to keep in contact with your care team if you have any questions or concerns.
-Even though you are done with treatment, your providers and care team continue to be available to provide resources and follow-up care.
+The survivorship care plan empowers you to use the tools you’ve been given or tap additional resources as you move forward and successfully transition to life after cancer treatment.
+It's a good idea to contact your care team if you have any questions or concerns.
+Even though you're done with treatment, your care team continues to be available to provide resources and follow-up care.